Thinking about starting a blog?

 Affiliate Marketing: I like the idea of finding a way to pay for my hobbies.
 And getting my side hustle on.
 You too?
 Check out some simple affiliate marketing tools.
 It’s like Ebates, you get paid for marketing stuff from these sites through advertising or linking to a product you are talking about anyways.
 And it doesn’t cost anyone more money to buy from your link.
 Cool, cool, cool.

 Advertising: I know, I know.
 No one likes ads up in their grill.
 But, if you find a way to do them well then you can create a steady stream of income from your blog without annoying your readers.
-I use Fomo Publishers for advertising and LOVE them.
+I have used Fomo Publishers for advertising and had a great experience.
 The ads are very small pop ups at the bottom of the screen and tailored to match with your blog niche.
 Plus, no page view requirements!

 Sponsored Posts: Like the idea of working with brands to give your honest opinion and share great products and services with your readers?
 That’s sponsored posts, yo.
 Whenever I do a sponsored post it is always, always, ALWAYS, in my own voice and never feels off brand from my other stories.
 Find opportunities here: